the practical kitchen

 1. Mix the dough - Whisk the dry ingredients together, then whisk the wet ingredients together (except for the butter) and pour them into the dry ingredients.
 Mix everything together on low speed with a dough hook until you have a shaggy, messy ball in the bowl and there aren't any dry bits of flour left in the bottom.

 3. Add the butter - Add the soft, room temperature butter 1 tablespoon at a time, letting it fully incorporate between each addition.
+This can take another 7-10 minutes.
+Be patient.

-4. Knead the dough - Once the butter has been added, knead the dough again on medium speed until it passes the "windowpane test" a second time.
+4. Knead the dough - Once all the butter has been added, knead the dough again on medium speed until it passes the "windowpane test" a second time.

 What to expect when adding butter: Each time you add a new piece of butter, your dough will fall apart a little bit, it might slide around in the bowl or fall off the dough hook, but just let the mixer keep running and it will come back together.
 You're asking the gluten network to incorporate quite a lot of fat at this stage — be patient!